Happy Teacher Appreciation Week 2022: Teacher Appreciation Gifts They’ll Love

-1. Craft a Handmade Card
+1. Handmade Cards

 Take a little inspiration from our Mother's Day cards post and let your little Picasso put together a creative card for their teacher.
 Once they've done their part, take some time to write a good, old-fashioned note of gratitude.
 (Be sure to use your best penmanship!)
 A heartfelt note of thanks was a winner with all of the teachers we surveyed.
-Many said they returned to these keepsakes over and over.
+Many said they read these keepsakes over and over.

 4. Coffee, Coffee, Coffee